-- Sometimes comes up in Pokémon.
-Justified as it's a localisation and the original Japanese text could be less jarring, but certain sentences such as "My kid is called MAY!
+- Used very frequently in the Pokémon games in both the main series and some of the spin-offs, typically by always referring to the characters in question by name.
+The Japanese text has no such issues, but certain sentences in the localizations such as "My kid is called MAY!
 MAY is a Pokemon Trainer!
-You should go see MAY!" are a little jarring.
+You should go see MAY!" are a little disconcerting.

 - In Dungeon Crawl, the player doesn't even have a Purely Aesthetic Gender, and the gods are all canonically genderless as well.
 In both cases, gender neutral writing is used to discuss them instead.

 - Part of this is that characters in the strip itself rarely use gender-neutral terms to describe V, unless they're playing up V's androgyny.
-It's just that individual characters are all over the map regarding which pronoun they use.
+It's just that individual characters — who don't know V's gender any more than we do — are all over the map regarding which pronoun they use.

 - In one Epic Tales story, Diana needs help from a friend to hack into CODIS.
 While talking about this friend both Diana and John keep referring to this friend with the word friend, rather then using 'he' or 'she'.
 It's so noticeable that it's obviously intentional.

 - A slightly less obvious example is when it's mentioned that Diana is going out with someone named Alex.
 No gender is mentioned for Alex.